HOW MUCH DOES IT COST TO DO A LAP OF OZ?

 The three biggest expenditures are fuel, food and accommodation.
 Start by deciding on a timeframe and kilometres travelled for your trip, then you can calculate your fuel expense based on the current dollar.
 We use an excellent app called 'Fuel Map' and this keeps a record of money spent and kilometres travelled.
 It will also calculate your L/100km.

-A weekly food bill is easily determined by your current grocery bill, although you do need to account for remote areas as groceries tend to be more expensive here.
+A weekly food bill is easily determined by your current grocery bill, although you do need to account for remote areas, as groceries tend to be more expensive here.
+We are a family of five and budget for approximately $250 a week.
+When in remote areas we expect to pay anywhere from $50-$80 extra per week.

 As for accommodation, deciding on how much you will free camp and how often you will stay in a caravan park will help figure out your dollar figure.
-For our family travels so far, we have done about 70% caravan parks and 30% free camps.
-The price of caravan parks in iconic destinations can be pricey at around $55 per night (Broome), not factoring in kids which can be an extra $5-10 per night.
-Many parks will charge from the age of 4, however, we have come across plenty charging from 2 years. the majority of our trip has been staying at caravan parks.
-This is purely based on the current weather conditions and factoring in our children, they’re easily impressed with a jumping pillow, playground and a pool.
-Although you can find some pretty awesome free camp locations that kids will have a ball at!
-Nothing beats watching your kids play in nature.
-Sword fighting with sticks or building with rocks, it keeps them occupied for hours!
+For our family travels so far, we have done about 60% caravan parks and 40% free or low cost camps.
+The price of caravan parks in iconic destinations such as Broome, can be pricey at around $55 per night, not factoring in kids which can be an extra $5-15 per night.
+Many parks will charge from the age of 4, however, we have come across plenty charging from 2 years of age.

-We do regular budget updates on our big lap and you can see some examples in the sidebar.
+We do regular budget updates on our big lap and you can see some examples in the below.
 It's good information for when you commence your trip, wherever it may take you!
-Check out our Facebook page for more info....

 We think a good amount to work on is $1000 a week on average..
 50-60k for a year!!
 If you come in under budget "YOU BEAUTY" - Keep Travelling!!